Only 5 simple ingredients come together in one pan to make an easy pan gravy in about 10 minutes. A perfect addition to almost any meal.

 For the holidays, I like to have two options for gravy.
 Some prefer a darker, more hearty gravy, such as homemade brown gravy.
 Others may prefer a lighter gravy like this one.

-And don’t forget, one pan means you aren’t adding much to your clean-up after the meal, too!
+- Easy Cleanup: One pan means you aren’t adding much to your clean-up after the meal.

 Place butter in a medium saucepan and melt over medium heat.
 Whisk in flour until bubbly, about 2 minutes.